Habenaria chlorosepala: Description

 Habenaria chlorosepala is a tuberous, perennial herb with two or three bluish-green, erect leaves, 20-60 mm long and 6-10 mm wide.
 Between eight and twenty green flowers with a white labellum, 8-10 mm long and 5-6 mm wide are borne on a flowering stem 200-530 mm tall.
 The dorsal sepal and petals overlap at their bases and form a hood over the column.
 The sepals and petals are about 5 mm long and 3 mm wide, the lateral sepals spread widely apart from each other.
 The labellum is 4.5-5 mm long and 8-10 mm wide with three lobes, the side lobes arranged at about 90° to the middle lobe.
 The labellum spur is white, 7-8 mm long, about 1 mm wide and curves forward.
 Flowering occurs between January and April.

 Taxonomy and naming

 Habenaria chlorosepala was first formally described in 1998 by David Jones from a specimen collected near Cooktown by Lewis Roberts in 1993 and the description was published in The Orchadian.
-The specific epithet (chlorosepala) is derived from the Ancient Greek word chloros meaning "green" and the New Latin word sepalum meaning "a leafy division of the calyx".
+The specific epithet (chlorosepala) is derived from the Ancient Greek word chloros meaning "green" and the Neo-Latin word sepalum meaning "a leafy division of the calyx".